namratabomble/Cryptocurrency_Prediction_PowerBI/README.md

 Before accessing the dashboard, ensure you have the following:

-Power BI Desktop: Download and Install Power BI Desktop Cryptocurrency Data Source: Access to a dataset or API providing cryptocurrency price and market data.
+Power BI Desktop: Download and Install Power BI Desktop Cryptocurrency Data Source: Access to a dataset providing cryptocurrency price and market data.